Green moment of shock at Illner: Habeck trims Baerbock’s advance

 Updated:

-The CO2 savings will have a decisive impact on the economy and politics in the years to come.
+The CO2 savings will have a decisive impact on business and politics in the coming years.
 Maybrit Illner asks: How should the renovation be financed?

-Berlin – Maybrit Illner, in the introduction to her Thursday talk, expresses what many people have already thought about: “Will the climate lockdown come after the corona lockdown?”.
+Berlin – Maybrit Illner announces in the introduction to her Thursday talk what many people have already thought about: “Will the climate lockdown come after the corona lockdown?”.
 Elsewhere she adds: “A lockdown, as the WHO also says, is always a failure of politics.”
-The bar is set: Even if the title of the program sounds populist – “Everyone wants climate protection – nobody wants to pay for it?” – The problem should be seriously discussed at Illner’s round table.
+This sets the bar: Even if the title of the show sounds populist – “Everyone wants climate protection – nobody wants to pay for it?” – The problem should be seriously discussed at Illner’s round table.

 “Maybrit illner” – these guests discussed with: